 With the understanding that there has been a lack of focus on the black community for many years, also understanding our position within the wider economic landscape and how this has had a negative effect on black people in working environments and the wider society from generation to generation, we do not believe that black people should be systematically held back based on the colour of their skin.

 This is not a BAME conversation, neither does it want to be a 'people from disadvantaged backgrounds' conversation.
-This is a systemic issue, and a moment where the world is finally waking up to the stark reality of people of African decent.
+This is a systemic issue, and a moment where the world is finally waking up to the stark reality of people of African descent.
 We are now in a position to be laser- focused about this issue and bring it to an end, making life better and fairer for the black community.

 Not only when people feel guilty because they saw someone get horrifically killed, but throughout our lifetime to eradicate racism, both overt and systematic, in our organisations and throughout the country.
 Our ambition is to create a better and more just playing field for the black community and subsequently the wider world.
 We need to commit to having those direct and frank conversations at board level and with those the seats of power.